med-air/TOP-aSAH/README.md

 Data for Treatment Outcome Prediction of
 Aneurysmal Subarachnoid Hemorrhage](https://github.com/med-air/Treatment-Outcome-Prediction-of-aSAH/)**

-This project includes four folders:
+This project includes two folders:
 1. data: store the data used in this project (for both imaging data and clinical non-imaging data).
 2. code: source code for our paper.